What Is Marketing Automation? Tips to Help You Get Started

 Not to mention, marketing automation software can also help you to boost your revenue even further by sending data-backed product recommendations to your subscribers to tempt them into clicking “buy.”

-What do increased efficiency, better customer relationships, and more sales mean?
+What does increased efficiency, better customer relationships, and more sales mean?
 You’ll grow your business significantly faster with marketing automation than without it.

-Recent studies show that a massive 80 percent of marketing automation software users saw an increase in the number of leads, while 77 percent also had an increase in conversions.
+Recent studies show that a massive 80 percent of marketing automation software users saw an increase in the number of leads, while 77 percent also had an increase in conversions.1

 Not too shabby for a bunch of marketing messages that go out by themselves!

 From growing your email list to segmenting your audience, there are a couple of steps to go through before automating your emails and other marketing messages.
 Here are some quick tips to get you started.